codership/documentation/galeracluster/source/architecture.rst

 Galera Cluster is built on top of a proprietary group communication system layer, which implements a virtual synchrony :abbr:`QoS (Quality of Service)`.
 Virtual synchrony unifies the data delivery and cluster membership services, providing clear formalism for message delivery semantics.

 While virtual synchrony guarantees consistency, it does not guarantee temporal synchrony, which is necessary for smooth multi-master operations.
 To get around this, Galera Cluster implements its own runtime-configurable temporal flow control.
-Flow control keeps nodes synchronized to the faction of a second.
+Flow control keeps nodes synchronized to the fraction of a second.

 In addition to this, the Group Communication Framework also provides a total ordering of messages from multiple sources.
 It uses this to generate :term:`Global Transaction ID`'s in a multi-master cluster.